The use of library resources is governed by both copyright and licensing.

 - basic information about Creative Commons licenses

 - Creative Commons guide

 - library guide providing information about when and how to use the CC licenses

 The Copyright Act governs the use of print resources.
-The University of Waterloo's Copyright Guidelines website provides support and advice to assist faculty, staff and students in understanding copyright.
-Copyright contacts are available to respond to specific questions.
+The Copyright at Waterloo website provides support and advice to assist faculty, staff and students in understanding copyright.
+You can always ask the copyright helpers at email@example.com for help.

 Exceptions to copyright are provisions in the Act that allow for protected works to be used without permission.
 Copyright law balances the rights of creators with the public interest and rights of the user.
 The Fair Dealing exception is of particular importance for education.
 Waterloo has adopted a Fair Dealing Advisory to assist in determining what may be copied or communicated for instructional purposes without infringing copyright.

 - Frequently asked questions